vuola/UH_NumericalMethods/README.md

 #### boost

 The following command will install all boost libraries (a lot more than just boost-python).
-In Ubuntu 22.04 the boost-python binary is already included so boost installation is not required.
+In Ubuntu 22.04 distribution with Python 3.10 included the boost-python binary is already included so boost installation is not required.

 `sudo apt install libboost-all-dev`